microsoft/BotFramework-WebChat/samples/10.b.customization-password-input/README.md

 # Sample - Password input activity

-Show a custom activity that accept password input and submit as postback activity.
+Show a custom activity that accepts password input and submit as a postback activity.

 # Test out the hosted sample